Am deschis grupe noi Abheda Yoga Tradițională în

-People who lived for millennia in this place forgotten by illness, suffering, sadness is stress, reached incredible ages, enjoyed a state of health never seen anywhere in the world could procreate at ages at which most Westerners already lay in coffins.
+The people who had lived for millennia in this place forgotten by illness, suffering, sadness and stress, reached incredible ages, enjoyed a state of health never seen anywhere else in the world and could procreate at ages when most Westerners were already lying in coffins.

-Today, the mystery of the Hunza Valley and its inhabitants is just as great, despite hundreds of scientific investigations and researches.
+Today, the mystery of the Hunza Valley and its inhabitants is just as great, despite hundreds of investigations and scientific research.

 The astounding bliss of this place, superimposed on the already proverbial longevity of its inhabitants, seems to be hiding, further, the secret of Youth without Old Age.